Dynamic Variable Selection with Spike-and-Slab Process Priors: Synthetic High-Dimensional Data

-We repeat this experiment $10$ times, generating different responses and regressors using the same set of coefficients.
-We compare the sum of squared error (SSE) and the Hamming distance between the MAP estimate $\wh{\B}$ and the true series $\B_0$.
 Table \ref{tab_synth} reports average performance metrics over the $10$ experiments.
 The performance of $DSS$ is compared to the full DLM model \citep{WestHarrison1997book2}, NGAR \citep{kalli_griffin} and LASSO.
 For DLM and NGAR, we use the same specifications as above.
-For $DSS$, we now explore a multitude of combinations of hyper-parameters with $\phi_1=\{0.95,0.98\}$, $\lambda_0=\{0.7,0.9\}$, $\lambda_1=\{10(1-\phi_1^2),25(1-\phi_1^2)\}$, and $\Theta=\{0.9,0.95,0.98\}$.
-All these parameters are in the mild sparsity range; not over-emphasizing the spike.
-We initialize the calculation with a zero matrix.
+For $DSS$, we now explore a multitude of combinations of hyper-parameters using both Dynamic SSVS and Dynamic EMVS.
+For the Gaussian spike, we choose $\lambda_1\in\{0.1,0.01\}$, $\lambda_0\in\{0.01,0.001\}$, and $\Theta\in\{0.9,0.5,0.1\}$.
+We also consider a random-walk prior variant with $\theta_{tj}=\Theta$.
+For Dynamic EMVS, we initialize the calculations at DLM solutions apart from the settings marked with a star, where we use warm starts (as explained above).
+We focus on the Gaussian EMVS variant, where additional simulations for the Laplace spike are reported in Table \ref{tab_aux1} in the Appendix.

 Looking at Table~\ref{tab_synth}, $DSS$ performs better in terms of both SSE and Hamming distance compared to DLM, NGAR, and LASSO for the majority of the hyperparameters considered.
 To gain more insights, the table is divided into three blocks: overall performance on $\beta_{1:50}$, active coefficients $\beta_{1:4}$ and noise coefficients $\beta_{5:50}$.
-The Hamming distance is reported in percentages.
 Because DLM and NGAR only shrink (and do not select), the Hamming distance for the block of noisy coefficients is $100\%$.
-The number of false positives (and thereby the overall Hamming distance) is seen to increase with $\Theta$, where large values of $\Theta$ have to be compensated with a larger spike parameter $\lambda_0$ to shrink the noisy coefficients to zero.
-The stationary slab variance $\lambda_1/(1-\phi_1^2)$ also affects variable selection, where larger values increase the selection threshold and produce less false discoveries.
-The reverse is true for the signal coefficients.
-In terms of SSE, $DSS$ outperforms all other methods in estimating $\beta_{5:50}$, demonstrating great success in suppressing unwanted parameters.
-Regarding the choice of $\phi_1$, larger values seem beneficial for the signal coefficients, where borrowing more strength enhances stability in predictive periods.
+For Dynamic SSVS, the sum of squared errors and the Hamming distance is seen to increase with $\Theta$.
+It is interesting to note the difference in performance between our stationary $DSS$ version, where $\theta_{tj}$ are dynamically evolving, and the random-walk (RW) version, where $\theta_{tj}=\Theta$.
+In this stationary situation, these is a clear advantage in linking the weights over time using the deterministic construction \eqref{weights}.
+We found the settings $\lambda_1=0.1,\lambda_0=0.01$ and $\Theta=0.1$ to work well on this example, where the threshold of practical significance (i.e. the intersection point between the stationary spike and slab densities as discussed in Section \ref{sec:weights}) equals $0.086$.
+Decreasing this threshold to $0.05$ with a sharper spike-and-slab prior ($\lambda_1=0.01,\lambda_0=0.001$ and $\Theta=0.1$), many more false discoveries occur (i.e. increased Hamming distance for the noise coefficients) due to the fact that even very small noisy effects can be assigned to the slab distribution.